adblockplus/libadblockplus-android/README.md

 Use `setAllowDrawDelay(int allowDrawDelay)` to set custom delay to start render webpage after 'DOMContentLoaded' event is fired.

-Use `setAdblockEngine(AdblockEngine adblockEngine)` to use external adblock engine.
+Use `setProvider(AdblockEngineProvider provider)` to use external adblock engine provider.
+The simplest solution is to use `AdblockHelper` from `-settings` as external adblock engine provider:

+    webView.setProvider(AdblockHelper.get().getProvider());

-If adblock engine is not set, it's created by AdblockWebView instance automatically.
+If adblock engine provider is not set, it's created by AdblockWebView instance automatically.

 Use `dispose(Runnable disposeFinished)` to release resources (**required**).
 Note it can be invoked from background thread.